-A continuation of the theory of manufacturing planning and processes from ENT-151.
+A continuation of ENT-151 emphasizing the theory of manufacturing planning and processes.
 Computer aided drafting/design (CAD) techniques are utilized to create two and three dimensional drawings from engineering drawings.
 3D solid modeling is introduced.
 Prerequisite: ENT-151 or permission of the instructor.